Regicide: France

 On 25 June 1836, a Frenchman named Alibaud attempted to assassinate the "July Monarch" Louis Philippe I by shooting him.
 At trial, Alibaud held the king responsible for the economic ruin of his family, compared himself to Marcus Junius Brutus (most well known amongst the assassins of Julius Caesar), and stated: "Regicide is the right of all men who are debarred from any justice but that which they take into their own hands."
 He was executed by guillotine.

 Mexico

 After the abolishment of the First Mexican Empire, Agustín I was first exiled and on 11 May 1823, the ex-emperor boarded the British ship Rawlins en route to Livorno, Italy (then part of the Grand Duchy of Tuscany), accompanied by his wife, children, and some servants.

-Later, after the downfall of the Second Mexican Empire, which saw the reign of Maximilian I of Mexico—a member of the House of Habsburg, which had previously ruled Mexico as New Spain from the 16th to 18th century—the Republican forces of Benito Juárez, with aid from the U.S. and sabotage by Colonel Miguel López, captured and executed him on 19 June 1867.
-Emperor Maximilian's last words were "…May my blood which is about to be spilled end the bloodshed which has been experienced in my new motherland.
+Later, after the downfall of the Second Mexican Empire, which saw the reign of Maximilian I—a member of the House of Habsburg, which had previously ruled Mexico as New Spain from the 16th to 18th century—the Republican forces of Benito Juárez, with aid from the U.S. and sabotage by Colonel Miguel López, captured and executed him on 19 June 1867.
+Emperor Maximilian's last words were "May my blood which is about to be spilled end the bloodshed which has been experienced in my new motherland.
 Long live Mexico!
-Long live its independence!".
+Long live its independence!"